SidGit7102/SidGit7102/README.md

 Developed a drowsiness detection system using **OpenCV** for image and video processing tasks.
 Implemented face detection and facial landmark localization using **dlib**'s pre-trained models.
 Utilized **NumPy** for numerical operations and array manipulation, enhancing the efficiency of facial landmark processing.
 Evaluated the performance of the system using metrics provided by **scikit-learn**.

 - **Features**:
-  -Real-time detection of driver drowsiness
+  - Real-time detection of driver drowsiness
-  -High accuracy in recognizing eye and facial patterns -Robust performance under varying lighting conditions -Easy integration with existing vehicle monitoring systems
+  - High accuracy in recognizing eye and facial patterns
+  - Robust performance under varying lighting conditions
+  - Easy integration with existing vehicle monitoring systems

 ### Pedestrian Detection System
 A system designed to detect pedestrians in real-time from video streams, enhancing safety in various applications such as autonomous driving, surveillance, and traffic management.
 The system uses advanced computer vision techniques to accurately identify and track pedestrians, even in crowded environments.